Popeye

 Over the years, Popeye has also appeared in comic books, television cartoons, video games, hundreds of advertisements, peripheral products ranging from spinach to candy cigarettes, and the 1980 live-action film directed by Robert Altman and starring Robin Williams as Popeye.

-Charles M. Schulz said, "I think Popeye was a perfect comic strip, consistent in drawing and humor".
 In 2002, TV Guide ranked Popeye number 20 on its "50 Greatest Cartoon Characters of All Time" list.
+Charles M. Schulz said, "I think Popeye was a perfect comic strip, consistent in drawing and humor."

+Inspiration

+The person believed to have inspired Popeye was Polish-born Frank "Rocky" Fiegel, a tough laborer from Chester, Illinois, who was always getting in fights.
+It was believed he could have been a professional boxer.
+However, he also gave out candy and treats to children, including E.C.
+Segar, who remembered Fiegel when he created Popeye.
+Fiegel was described as "just like the fictional spinach-loving mariner ... a one-eyed, pipe-smoking curmudgeon with a jutting chin."